SheliaXin/TripType_Project_STA523/README.md

 The submisson sent to kaggle.com can be found in the two .csv files.

-If want to re-run the code for the analysis part of the project, it can be re-run with the Makefile.
+If you want to re-run the code for the analysis part of the project, it can be re-run with the Makefile.